oil painting for beginners: a step-by-step tutorial to start painting

 Mix your colors lightly on the palette.
 More mixing occurs on the canvas while you are painting.

 Gallery-wrap canvas is stapled onto the back, so the sides of the canvas can be painted.
-Carry the colors from the face of the canvas over the sides of the canvas.
+Continue the colors from the face of the canvas over onto the sides of the canvas.

-The finished painting may then be displayed without a frame.
+A painting on a gallery-wrap canvas may then be displayed without a frame.

 Paint the background around the bird and flowers.Paint around the bird and flowers.